This page is intended for McGill Science undergraduates who are interested in participating in the 2018 Undergraduate Research Conference (URC).

-To present your poster at the URC, you must be nominated (details below).
+To present your poster at the URC, you must be nominated (details below), then you must register, and finally your supervisor must approve your abstract.

 Even if you are not presenting, everyone is invited to attend the conference and keynote lecture.
-Friends, family, lab mates, other students: Please refer to the main / public page for the 2017 URC.
+Friends, family, lab mates, professors, other students: Please refer to the main / public page for the 2018 URC.

 Deadlines and important dates

-- 4:00pm — prize ceremony, followed immediately by keynote address (Arts Building, Moyse Hall)
+- 5:00pm — Keynote address and prize ceremony (Arts Building, Moyse Hall)

-- After lecture — reception (Arts Building, Lobby)
+- 6:15pm — Approximate start of networking reception (Arts Building, Lobby)

-- Be (or have been) involved in a research project under the supervision of a McGill faculty member, or at an external institution approved by one of the units listed in #5, at any time during the 16-month period of May 2016—August 2017; and
+- Be (or have been) involved in a research project under the supervision of a McGill faculty member, or at an external institution approved by one of the units listed in #5, at any time during the 16-month period of May 2017—August 2018; and

 - Obtain the consent of their research supervisor(s) to present a research poster based on the research undertaken under his/her/their supervision; and